RBEGamer/MailBagWatcher/README.md

 ## THE SECOND NOR GATE
 The second nor gate was a copy of the first nor gate unitl the pull up resistor.
 The resistor is connected to `GND` instead of `VCC` and

+## THE RS FLIP FLOP

+## CONNECTING EVERYTHING

+## [OPTIONAL / IF NEEDED] EXPAND THE WIFI ANTENNA
+If you have a metal mailbox youll have to use an external wifiantenna on the omega 2.
+The Omega2 has a wifi antenna port on Ebay you will get some adapters for reqular connectors.
+If you have a old laptop you often find a good antenna there or you can use a piece of wire of a certain lenght So the Wifi rund at 2.4Ghz that means you need a odd multible of lambda/4.
+Your wire can be for example 3cm or 9.5cm.
+Further inforamtion can be found at http://www.dl2jas.com/antennen/antennenimpedanz/antennenimpedanz.html

 # SOFTWARE